rxxciobanu/InvictusLabs/README.md

 In order to build the model, the **Data Aggregator Engine** will fetch as input what *On-chain* and *Off-Chain* data modules offer, offering as output a tuple under the form *(Entity, Relationship, Entity)*.
 The on-chain data is more structured, by connecting wallets/pools as entities  and transactions (with their corresponding numerical values) as relationships.

-In order to obtain a causal model, we will simulate the effect of interventions, actions,

 For the off-chain data (such as reports, balance sheets, etc), we will make use of both a domain expert and a text-to-entity approach, by using a bidirectional LSTM to identify entities and relationships.